Governance

 It should be clear where these communication practices are described (annual report or website).

-The Company encourages two-way communication with both its institutional and private investors and responds quickly to all queries received.
+The Company encourages two-way communication with both its institutional and private investors, responds quickly to all queries received and regularly engages with shareholder platforms in the media.
 The CEO talks regularly with the Group’s major shareholders and ensures that their views are communicated fully to the Board.

 The Company also engaged FTI Consulting in 2017 to enhance investor relations.